Tatar language: Official status

 Tatar, along with Russian, is the official language of the Republic of Tatarstan.
 The official script of the Tatar language is based on the Cyrillic script with some additional letters.
 The Republic of Tatarstan passed a law in 1999, which came into force in 2001, establishing an official Tatar Latin alphabet.
 A Russian federal law overrode it in 2002, making Cyrillic the sole official script in Tatarstan since.
 Unofficially, other scripts are used as well, mostly Latin and Arabic.
 All official sources in Tatarstan must use Cyrillic on their websites and in publishing.
 In other cases, where Tatar has no official status, the use of a specific alphabet depends on the preference of the author.

 The Tatar language was made a de facto official language in Russia in 1917, but only within the Tatar Autonomous Soviet Socialist Republic.
 Tatar is also considered to have been the official language in the short-lived Idel-Ural State, briefly formed during the Russian Civil War.

 The usage of Tatar declined during the 20th century.
 By the 1980s, the study and teaching of Tatar in the public education system was limited to rural schools.
 However, Tatar-speaking pupils had little chance of entering university because higher education was available in Russian almost exclusively.

-As of 2001, Tatar was considered a potentially endangered language while Siberian Tatar received "endangered" and "seriously endangered" statuses, respectively.
+As of 2001, Tatar was considered a "potentially endangered language" while Siberian Tatar received "endangered" status.
 Higher education in Tatar can only be found in Tatarstan, and is restricted to the humanities.
 In other regions Tatar is primarily a spoken language and the number of speakers as well as their proficiency tends to decrease.
 Tatar is popular as a written language only in Tatar-speaking areas where schools with Tatar language lessons are situated.
 On the other hand, Tatar is the only language in use in rural districts of Tatarstan.

 Since 2017, Tatar language classes are no longer mandatory in the schools of Tatarstan.
 According to the opponents of this change, it will further endanger the Tatar language and is a violation of the Tatarstan Constitution which stipulates the equality of Russian and Tatar languages in the republic.